Foods with fiber and cans of OLIPOP

 • Black beans

-Plant-based recipes where you can find inspiration for incorporating these foods and others into your routine abound.
+Plant-based recipes are great for adding more fiber to your plate!
 If you’re hesitant to swap meat or chicken for high-fiber plant-based foods, remember that legumes like beans and lentils and even whole grains are also good sources of protein.

 The benefits of eating fiber far outweigh the hurdles to eating more.
-Choose foods you like, take it slow and you won’t even realize you’re on your way to more fiber and better digestive health.
+For most adults, the goal is between 25 to 38 grams of fiber per day.
+Choose foods you like, and take it slow.
+It won’t be long till you’re on your way to more fiber and better digestive health.
 You got this!

 Sources